davclark/hotaru-material-ui/README.md

   $ virtualenv env
   $ source env/bin/activate

-After this you can install dependencies using
+After this you can install minimal dependencies using the following, **BUT BLINKY LIGHTS WILL NOT WORK!** This allows us to install on development machines that lack the Linux SPI libraries.

   $ env/bin/pip install -e .

+For working blinky lights, we need

+  $ env/bin/pip install -e '.[full]'

 Once that is done you can start the server